 How early do I contact a personal injury attorney?

 Immediately!
-You should always contact a personal injury attorney as soon as is reasonably possible after an accident so that you receive the proper guidance and legal advice you deserve.
-The first few weeks following an accident can be the most crucial when it comes to getting the proper medical care, preserving evidence, and ensuring that the case is set up properly.
+You should always contact a personal injury attorney as soon as is reasonably possible after a collision so that you receive the proper guidance and legal advice you deserve.
+The first few weeks following a car crash can be the most crucial when it comes to getting the proper medical care, preserving evidence, and ensuring that the case is set up properly.

 How do I know what my case is worth in terms of compensation?